cjbarrows/morbles/README.md

 ## Todo

 [ ] BUG: slight flicker when ball drops in from top
-[ ] show target balls in transparent colors at finish [ ] BUG: bumper to gate (on same Y-axis): what should happen?
+[ ] BUG: bumper to gate (on same Y-axis): what should happen?
 [ ] show level hint at start
 [ ] BUG: if map doesn't have enough cells, mapForm still shows "air" in missing cells but they aren't loaded into physics